Carpal Tunnel Syndrome, ABOS Oral Boards Preparation

 Clinical Scenario

-A 48-year-old right-hand-dominant female dental hygienist presents to your office with an 18-month history of progressive numbness and tingling in her right hand.
-Symptoms are worst at night, waking her from sleep, and she finds relief by shaking her hand.
-Over the past 3 months, she has noticed difficulty with fine motor tasks — buttoning shirts and gripping dental instruments.
-She has no history of wrist trauma, thyroid disease, diabetes, or inflammatory arthritis.
-She tried a wrist splint at night for 8 weeks and a corticosteroid injection 4 months ago, both with temporary improvement.
+This is a 48-year-old right-hand-dominant female dental hygienist with an 18-month history of progressive numbness and tingling in her right hand.
+The symptoms are worst at night, they wake her from sleep and she shakes her hand for relief.
+That is the classic Flick sign.
+Over the past three months, she has noticed difficulty with fine motor tasks, buttoning shirts and gripping her dental instruments at work.

-On exam, she has diminished two-point discrimination at 8 mm (normal < 6 mm) in the index and middle fingers.
-Thenar atrophy is visible compared to the left hand.
-Tinel sign is positive at the carpal tunnel.
-Phalen test reproduces symptoms at 15 seconds.
-Durkan compression test is positive.
-Grip strength is diminished at 18 kg (compared to 28 kg on the left).
-Sensation in the dorsal hand and small finger is normal.
-No Wartenberg sign.
-Allen test shows normal vascular inflow.
+On exam, two-point discrimination was 8 millimeters in the index and middle fingers, normal is less than 6.
+There was visible thenar atrophy compared to the left hand.
+Tinel sign was positive at the carpal tunnel.
+Phalen test reproduced symptoms at 15 seconds.
+Durkan compression test was positive.
+Grip strength was 18 kilograms on the right versus 28 on the left.
+Sensation in the dorsal hand and small finger was normal, that helps distinguish median neuropathy from ulnar neuropathy or a C6-C7 radiculopathy.

-Electrodiagnostic studies confirm severe carpal tunnel syndrome with prolonged distal motor and sensory latencies and reduced thenar motor amplitudes.
-There is no evidence of cervical radiculopathy or ulnar neuropathy.
+Electrodiagnostic studies confirmed severe carpal tunnel syndrome with prolonged distal motor and sensory latencies and reduced thenar motor amplitudes.
+No evidence of cervical radiculopathy or ulnar neuropathy on the study.

 What Examiners Look For